EE Publishing platform

 - Integration of the born-digital edition into EE’s historical network of correspondences — the primary resource — which is continuously updated and enriched following best editorial practice.

-- An eBook publication
+- Possible eBook publication of selected materials.

 Publication through EEP offers a digital-correspondence solution for any sized collection, from a single letter to thousands of letters, covering any geographic location or time period.